- Published on Friday, 25 May 2012 09:53

 - Good scientific practice in publishing

-- Author contribution statements in EPJB, D and E
+- Author contribution statements in EPJB, D, E and Plus

 - Research data policy

 By default, figures appear in colour online and b/w in print.
 Therefore, reference to colour coding in both captions and main text should be avoided unless absolutely essential for the description of a figure.
 In cases where authors would like to have their figures in colour in print as well, the journal will charge a flat fee of EUR 600 (+VAT) per article, without any limitation on the number of colour figures in that article.